Clifford-Joshua/STOPWATCH/README.md

 css
 javascript

-using javascript functionality and a it design and styling from css , I decided to create a normal and random StopWatch............
+using javascript functionality and a bit design and styling from css , I decided to create a normal and random StopWatch............
-Want to check it out click on the link below
+Want to check it out, Try clicking on the link below

 #### StopWatch :